mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-07-Service-Accounts-and-Delegation/README.md

 The lab delegated password reset rights over the `_MRTG/Users` OU and validated that `john.smith.admin` received delegated support rights without being added to `Domain Admins`.

+This lab demonstrates a practical least-privilege model for routine identity support work.

 ---

 ## Environment